ravi4198/Flight-Information/README.md

 # Flight-Information
 Flight Information Management System
-This project helps to manage the inforamtion related to Flights and Passengers .
+This is a Django based project helps to manage the inforamtion related to Flights and Passengers .
 This application helps to manage information of Flights such as Flights Arrival and Departures and Duration This application helps to manage information of Users such as First and last, address and booked flight information We can Add/Remove Flights and Passengers